kehantan/labbook/docs/assays/plaque.rst

     * Decant the agarose directly into the yellow bin beside the sink if possible to prevent the sink from clogging up.

 #.
 Decant excess water from 6 well plate by slightly tapping the well plate facing downwards against a paper towel.
 #.
-Stain the wells with crystal violet for 2 to 3 mins.
+Add 300 uL of crystal violet into each well.

     * No fix volume required, just need to cover the cell layer.
 300 uL should be sufficient.
-    * Dispense from the wall of each well.
     * Tilt the plate to make sure crystal violet covers the all areas within the wells.

 #.
 Tilt the plate for 1 to 2 mins.